-- Provides that each county will receive a minimum distribution of \$50,000; - Directs that all moneys remaining after distribution will be transferred to the 911 State Grant Fund, along with fees with no identifiable source; and - Requires the LCPA to transfer up to \$2 million annually of fees collected on prepaid wireless service to the 911 State Grant Fund.
-Prepaid receipts in excess of \$2 million annually will be distributed to PSAPs according to the formula shown above.
+In addition, every county would receive a minimum distribution of \$50,000.

+All moneys remaining after distribution would be transferred to the 911 State Grant Fund, along with fees with no identifiable source; and

+Requires the LCPA to transfer up to \$2 million annually of fees collected on prepaid wireless service to the 911 State Grant Fund.
+Prepaid receipts in excess of \$2 million annually would be distributed to PSAPs according to the formula shown above.